CuriousLad1000/RoboSpection/README.md

 ## Acknowledgements

--   This project has received funding from the European Union\'s Horizon Europe research and innovation programme under Grant Agreement no.
+-   This project has received funding from the European Union's Horizon Europe research and innovation programme under Grant Agreement no.
     101059903 and 101135708.
 In addition, we acknowledge financial support of the Finnish Ministry of Education and Culture through the